DesktopGooseUnofficial/ResourceHub/README.md

 ## Older mods (v0.2-v0.21)

 They do not use the modding API, instead they directly modify the Goose executable.
 They are also not able to be packed together, so you may only work with one mod at a time.
+We also do ***not*** recommend using older mods due to their directly manipulated nature.
+Consider using mods made with v0.3 or later.

 * [Bobbie’s Modded Desktop Goose v0.2](mods/deprecated/bobbies.md)
 * [NabMouse Mod](mods/deprecated/NabMouse.md)